lorepozo/esg/README.md

     2. Type (save/submit/admin [admin kerb])
     3. User (id) (the user for which information was added)
     4. Diff (json string of changes)
+- `comm.php`
+  * Dependencies:
+    1. `db.php`
+  * Handles all email communication.
+- `db.php`
+  * Dependencies:
+    1. `parser.py`
+  * This is the sole interface between the application system and actual stored data.
+  * Any read/write operations must be done via this file.
-- `esg`
+- `globals.esg`
   * Used via `parser.py` and `db.php`
-  * With the exception of the fields such as `"admins"` field, everything is for the sake of application fields and general application info.
+  * Specifies universal constants that aren't application-dependant.
   * This file is VITAL.
 Be very careful when making changes.
 - `lottery.php`
   * Dependencies: